digitallinguistics/app/.github/CONTRIBUTING.md

 - **performance tests:** These tests check the app's performance in terms of speed and other metrics.
 These tests are run with [Lighthouse].

+**NOTE:** Both Mocha and Cypress use the [Chai] assertion framework to make assertions about expected behaviors.

 The list of tests above is ordered from quickest / least computationally expensive to slowest / most computationally expensive.

 ```